calebjacob/express-vue/docs/frontend.md

 #### Singles (src/components/singles)

 A component that should only ever have a single instance rendered at any one time (main header, main footer, etc).
+Single components should follow a `the-x` naming convention.
+The keyword `the` helps make it obvious when a component is meant to be used as a single.

 ## Helpers